New England Song Series No. 2:

 Quiet-like, some still day, I'm jes' goin' home.

 Father's waitin' too;

 All the friends I knew,

 Home, I'm goin' home!

-These opening lines are from "Goin' Home," a song based on the Czech composer Antonin Dvorak's famous "Largo" theme from his Symphony No. 9 (From the New World), Op.
+These opening lines are from "Goin' Home,"based on the Czech composer Antonin Dvorak's famous "Largo" theme from his Symphony No. 9 (From the New World), Op.
 95. His symphony was composed while he was in America and was first performed by the New York Philharmonic at Carnegie Hall on December 16, 1893.

 It has been said that Dvorak's themes in his symphony were inspired by American folk melodies, especially Afro-American or American Indian.
 But his themes are just as similar to Bohemian folk music.

 Did Dvorak have anything to do with writing the words to"Goin' Home"?